Addressing Accounting Cybersecurity Challenges in 2021

 Accounting firm cybersecurity best practices

-Accounting cybersecurity planning needs to consider all components of your technology, including email, servers, cloud solutions, and your employees.
+Cybersecurity planning needs to consider all components of your accounting technology, including email, servers, cloud solutions, and your employees.
 Here’s a closer look at how and why to protect each element.

 Network perimeter and architecture